jshiju/devdataprod/readme.md

 The application is deployed at the Rstudio ShinyApps public server and can be accessed via the URL <https://jshiju.shinyapps.io/devdataprod>

-A presentation on the product is also avaialabe at <http://rpubs.com/jshiju/103048>
+A presentation on the product is also avaialabe at <http://rpubs.com/jshiju/103048> and the corresponding  source code for the slidify markdown is (index.Rmd).